White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Unveiling Language Agency Biases in LLMs with LABE

+We experiment with $3$ publicly accessible datasets of personal biographies, professor reviews, and reference letters.
+Full details of all datasets are in Appendix~\ref{sec:appendix-eval-datasets}.

-\myparagraph{Personal Biographies} \; To study language agency gender biases, we use Bias in Bios~\citet{De_Arteaga_2019}, a biography dataset extracted from Wikipedia pages.
+\myparagraph{Personal Biographies} \; We use Bias in Bios~\citet{De_Arteaga_2019}, a biography dataset extracted from Wikipedia pages.
 Since the biography data for different professions are significantly imbalanced, we randomly sample $120$ biographies for each gender for each of the professions.
 A full list of professions in the pre-processed dataset is in Appendix \ref{sec:appendix-eval-datasets}, Table \ref{tab:bias_bios_professions}.
-Since the dataset of Wikipedia-based human-written biographies does not include racial information, we follow the Context-Less Generation (CLG) setting in ~\citet{wan-etal-2023-kelly} and utilize ChatGPT to generate a biographies dataset for males and females of $4$ racial groups: \textit{White}, \textit{Black}, \textit{Hispanic}, and \textit{Asian}.
-We then use this dataset to study gender, racial, and intersectional language agency biases in LLM-generated biographies.

-\myparagraph{Professor Reviews} \; We investigate language agency bias in human-written professor reviews using an open-access sample dataset of student-written reviews for professors~\footnote{https://github.com/x-zhe/RateMyProfessor\_Sample\_Dataset}, which was web-crawled from the RateMyProfessor website~\footnote{https://www.ratemyprofessors.com/}.
-We begin preprocessing by removing the majority of data entries without professors' gender information.
-Since the remaining data is scarce and unevenly distributed across genders and departments, we remove data from departments with less than $10$ reviews for male or female professors.
-No further re-sampling or balancing is conducted on the remaining dataset, since that would remove most data entries.
+\myparagraph{Professor Reviews} \; We use an open-access sample dataset of student-written reviews for professors~\footnote{https://data.mendeley.com/datasets/fvtfjyvw7d/2}, which was web-crawled from the RateMyProfessor website~\footnote{https://www.ratemyprofessors.com/}.
+We first remove the majority of data entries without professors' gender information.
+Since the remaining data is scarce and unevenly distributed across genders and departments, we remove data from departments with less than $10$ reviews for either gender.
 A full list of departments and corresponding gender distributions of professor reviews in the pre-processed dataset is provided in Appendix \ref{sec:appendix-eval-datasets}, Table \ref{tab:ratemyprofessor_departments}.
-Since the RateMyProfessor dataset does not include racial information, we again used ChatGPT under the CLG setting to generate a professor review dataset with synthetic comments for male and female professors of the $4$ above-mentioned racial groups, and from the same set of departments as in the RateMyProfessor data.
-Then, we use the dataset to comprehensively study language agency biases in model-synthesized professor reviews.

-\myparagraph{Reference Letters} \; We analyze language agency gender bias using the ChatGPT-generated reference letter dataset in ~\citet{wan-etal-2023-kelly}'s work.
-Since ~\citet{wan-etal-2023-kelly}'s dataset does not include racial information, we again adopted the CLG approach and employed ChatGPT to generate a reference letter dataset for individuals, with both gender and racial specifications.
-We then used this synthetic dataset to investigate language agency bias in gender, race, and intersectional identities in LLM-generated letters of recommendation.